 • Driving time to start of the Crossing: 20 minutes

-Whakapapa Village is nestled against the base of Mount Ruapehu, the North Islands tallest mountain, surrounded by beautiful beech forests and offerend some fantastic short walks and a gateway to Whakapapa ski field, it’s also the closest township to the start of the Tongariro Crossing, so you only have a short trip to the start of the hike.
+Whakapapa Village is nestled against the base of Mount Ruapehu, the North Islands tallest mountain, surrounded by beautiful beech forests and offered some fantastic short walks and a gateway to Whakapapa ski field, it's also the closest township to the start of the Tongariro Crossing, so you only have a quick trip to the beginning of the hike.

 Where to stay: